 Below is an introduction to each brand found in our collection.
 We take great care in tasting and picking and choosing which brands grace this page.
 We like to think that if you're a fan of one, you'll likely be a fan of many others.

 Finally, don't hesitate to get in touch with us.
-If you're here, the best person to connect with is probably Bryan.
-You can reach him at firstname.lastname@example.org or 734 904 9877.
+If you're here, the best person to connect with directly is probably Bryan.
+You can reach him at firstname.lastname@example.org or his direct # 734 904 9877.

 Ayako & Family Jams